usc-softarch/tips-and-tutorials/Regular_Expressions/README.md

 ## Basics

-A regular expression (RegEx) is a representation of a finite state automaton, and is used to verify the presence of a string token within a string input.
+A regular expression (RegEx) is a representation of a finite state automaton, and is used to verify the presence of a token within a string input.
 That is, a RegEx encodes a pattern which you want a string to "match".
 RegEx-based systems are typically programmed in a highly-optimized way, which is why they are superior to other, potentially simpler, ways of pattern matching.

 Example usages of RegEx are trying to locate a variable sequence in a text file, checking if a string follows a certain pattern, or finding substrings to be replaced.